mharyst/forecast-plus/README.md

 1. Install all components: `npm install`
 2. Start the local web server: `npm start`
-3. Use your local SASS compiler
+3. Use your local SASS compiler (if SASS files were edited)
-4. Open a new browser tab and go to: http://localhost:8000/
+4. Open a new browser tab and go to: [http://localhost:8000/](http://localhost:8000/)